 Georgia defense braces for big test from Stroud, Ohio State

-ATHENS, Ga.
-(AP) On paper, the Peach Bowl matchup between No. 1 Georgia's defense and No. 4 Ohio State's offense is a test of strengths in the College Football Playoff semifinal.
+ATHENS, Ga. — On paper, the Peach Bowl matchup between No. 1 Georgia’s defense and No. 4 Ohio State’s offense is a test of strengths in the College Football Playoff semifinal.

 Georgia (13-0) ranks second in the nation with its average of 12.8 points allowed.
 Ohio State (11-1) ranks second in scoring 44.5 points per game.